miklevin/MikeLev.in/_posts/2024-10-21-local-ai-awareness-training.md

 This JSON format mirrors MiniDataAPI operations closely, ensuring clarity and consistency between **JSON expressions and Python code**.
 By following this structure, anyone reading the JSON will immediately understand the corresponding Python code, creating a seamless development and debugging experience.

-Me: Write the Python function that takes these JSONS, turns it into the Python code to carry out their suggested MiniDataAPI command.
+**Me**: Write the Python function that takes these JSONS, turns it into the Python code to carry out their suggested MiniDataAPI command.

-ChatGPT 4o: Here is a Python function that takes JSON representations of operations and executes the corresponding MiniDataAPI commands dynamically:
+**ChatGPT 4o**: Here is a Python function that takes JSON representations of operations and executes the corresponding MiniDataAPI commands dynamically:

 ### **Python Function to Execute MiniDataAPI Commands from JSON**